 The official film (narrated by Sir Laurence Olivier) of the Coronation

 of Queen Elizabeth II - go to 42.33 to see Philip paying homage to The Queen

-A photographic portrait of Philip, The Duke of Edinburgh and his page -
+ABOVE: A photographic portrait of Prince Philip, 1st Duke of Edinburgh and his page -